florianschanda/miss_hit/README.md

 ### Style Checker

-A simple coding style checker for MATLAB.
+A simple coding style checker and code formatter for MATLAB.
 See https://florianschanda.github.io/miss_hit/style_checker.html for more information and a user manual.